Jaz356/Shopping-List-Test/README.md

 In order to ensure that the Jaz community is welcoming to all, please review and abide by the [Code of Conduct](https://Jaz .com/docs/contributions#code-of-conduct).

-## Security Vulnerabilities

-If you discover a security vulnerability within Jaz
-, please send an e-mail to Taylor Otwell via [taylor@Jaz .com](mailto:taylor@Jaz
-.com).
-All security vulnerabilities will be promptly addressed.

 ## License